reasonwithoutrestraint/site/README.md

 	- Harry Frankfurt, "Freedom of the Will and the Concept of a Person"
 	- (Summarize) Gilbert Harman, "Moral Relativism Defended"
 	- (Summarize) David Enoch, "Can There Be a Global, Interesting, Coherent Constructivism About Practical Reason?"
-	- (Summarize) Jay Wallace, "Constructivism About Normativity: Some Pitfalls"
 - Naturalism
 	- Frank Jackson, "Moral Functionalism and Moral Motivation" (Analytic)
 	- Philippa Foot,